 4.4 The security staff may search persons – and may deploy technical aids in doing so – to determine whether they represent a security risk due to their having consumed alcoholic beverages or drugs, or because they have brought any of the prohibited objects with them that have been set out in Clause 6.
 In this context, the security staff is also entitled to demand that visitors identify themselves by showing the corresponding identity documents if there are any indications that objects prohibited in the sense of Clause 6 are being brought into the Facility, or that the respective person has been banned, either locally or in all of Germany, from entering any stadiums or the Facility.

-4.5 Children and youth under the age of sixteen may enter the Arena only if they are accompanied by a person responsible for their education or authorized as their primary carer (as stipulated by the Jugendschutzgesetz, JuSchG, Law on the Protection of Youth), each of them having a respectively valid entrance ticket.
-Persons responsible for a child’s our youth’s education or authorized as their primary carer are to comply with their supervision obligation.
+4.5 Children and youth under the age of sixteen may enter the Arena only if they are accompanied by a Custodial Person or Person with Parental Power (as stipulated by the Jugendschutzgesetz, JuSchG, Law on the Protection of Youth), each of them having a respectively valid entrance ticket.
+Custodial Persons or Persons with Parental Power are to comply with their supervision obligation.
 As a matter of principle, children under the age of six will be allowed to access events only if they are accompanied by an adult having reached the age of majority who is a Custodial Person or Person with Parental Power.

 4.6 As a matter of principle, children must have an entrance ticket.
 Under certain circumstances, the General Terms and Conditions of the respective event organizers may provide differently, in particular where home games of the Eisbären Berlin and ALBA BERLIN are concerned.

 - Refusing to consent to the control measures,

 - Failing to comply with security staff instructions,

 - Recognizably under the influence of alcoholic beverages or drugs,

 - Recognizably ready to take violent action or to incite others to violent acts,